 Most franchise agreements provide for a dispute resolution process.
 This may include the choice of law and venue and often involve a mediation or arbitration clause.
-In many cases, arbitration or mediation can be beneficial to both parties, reducing the cost of litigation, allowing for a quicker resolution, and the ability to keep the agreement private.
+In many cases, arbitration or mediation can be beneficial to both parties by reducing the cost of litigation, allowing for a quicker resolution, and keeping the agreement private.

 However, mediation or arbitration may not be appropriate when there are other parties who were not part of the franchise agreement.
 The arbitration may also not be the best option for emergency injunctions, or where the dispute involves a larger group of plaintiffs, such as a class action.
 Talk to your franchise attorney about your options for resolving a dispute with the franchise company.

 Contracts and Agreement Modifications and Changes

 One cause for a change in the relationship between the franchisee and franchisor involves changes to the franchise agreement.
 Upon renewal of the contract, the franchisor may have increased fees, reduced exclusivity zones, and require more capital improvements by the franchisee.
 These changes can impact the franchisee's profit and seemingly give nothing back to the franchisee.

 If the franchisee does not accept the modifications, they risk losing their investment in the franchise through the non-renewal of the agreement.
 However, instead of reading the modifications to the contract as an all-or-nothing option, talk to your franchise attorney about negotiating the terms of the contract.

 Even when the renewal notice does not require any significant changes to the agreement, the franchisee may need some modifications in order to keep the business running.
-A change in the market, increase competition, or even higher real estate values may hinder the franchisee's ability to operate in their existing market.
+A change in the market, increased competition, or even higher real estate values may hinder the franchisee's ability to operate in their existing market.
 The franchise may be open to modifying the terms of the agreement where it would allow for the continued operation of the business to the benefit of both parties.